 Visit the Basilica of the Madonna della Madia.
 This Roman Catholic Cathedral was built in the 12th century.
-It has a beautiful façade, so typical from the Italian churches.
-The interior is very nicely decorated with marbles, paintings, precious stuccos, Corinthian capitals and sculptures.
+It has a beautiful façade, so typical of the Italian churches.
+The interior is very nicely decorated with marbles, paintings, precious stuccos, Corinthian capitals, and sculptures.

 As Monopoli is quite small you don’t have to stay too long to visit it.
 One day and one night can be enough, except if you want to relax.